-Name and Principal Position Stuart Landesberg Year 2021 Salary (\$) (1) 255,000 Bonus (\$) Option Awards (\$) (2) 18.387.940 Stock Awards (\$) (3) Non-Equity Incentive Plan Compensation (\$) All Other Compensation (\$) Total (\$) 18,642,940 Chief Executive Officer and President 2021 200,000 10,507,510 10,0 .2,5 .0 Delida Costin Chief Legal and People Officer 2021 425,000 1,854,572 436,500 2,716,072 Jennie Perry Chief Marketing Officer 2021 404,134 2,897,846 3,301,980
+Name and Principal Position Year Salary (\$) (1) Bonus (\$) Option Awards (\$) (2) Stock Awards (\$) (3) Non-Equity Incentive Plan Compensation (\$) All Other Compensation (\$) Total (\$) Stuart Landesberg 2021 255,000 18,387,940 18,642,940 Chief Executive Officer and President Delida Costin 2021 425,000 1,854,572 436,500 - 2,716,072 Chief Legal and People Officer Jennie Perry 2021 404,134 - 2,897,846 - 3,301,980 Chief Marketing Officer

-- Ms. Perry jointed Grove on February 8, 2021.
-Amounts reported in this column for Ms. Perry reflect a base salary of \$450,000 prorated to her start date. - (2) Amounts reported in this column for Mr. Landesberg and Mses.
+(1) Ms. Perry jointed Grove on February 8, 2021.
+Amounts reported in this column for Ms. Perry reflect a base salary of \$450,000 prorated to her start date.

+- (2) Amounts reported in this column for Mr. Landesberg and Mses.
 Costin and Perry reflect the aggregate grant date fair value of stock options awarded in 2021, computed in accordance with FASB ASC Topic 718, Compensation-Stock Compensation based on the following assumptions: risk-free interest rate of 0.67%-0.69%; expected volatility of 73.66%-73.74%; expected term of 6.0 6.1 years; and expected dividend rate of 0.00%.
 As noted above, 864,910 of the stock options granted to Mr. Landesberg vest based on market conditions.
 The fair value for Mr. Landesberg's stock options with a market based vesting condition was determined using the probability weighted expected term method ("PWERM"), which involves the estimation of future potential outcomes as well as values and probabilities associated with each potential outcome.
 Two potential scenarios were used in the PWERM that utilized 1) the value of the Company's common equity, and 2) a Monte Carlo simulation to specifically value the award.
-The total grant date fair value of the award, based on the probable satisfaction of the market-based vesting conditions, was determined to be \$5.5 million.
-Under FASB ASC Topic 718, due to the vesting conditions related to Mr. Landesberg's 864,910 stock options, there is no grant date fair value below or in excess of the amount reflected in the table above for Mr. Landesberg that could be calculated and disclosed based on the achievement of the underlying conditions. - (3) The amount reported in this column for Ms. Costin reflects the grant date fair value of \$8.73 for her RSUs, computed in accordance with FASB ASC Topic 718, calculated based on the Company's most recent Section 409A valuation available prior to the grant date.
+The total grant date fair value of the award, based on the probable satisfaction of the market-based vesting conditions, there is no grant date fair value below or in excess of the amount reflected in the table above for Mr. Landesberg's 864,910 stock options, there is no grant date fair value below or in excess of the amount reflected in the table above for Mr. Landesberg that could be calculated and disclosed based on the achievement of the underlying conditions. - (3) The amount reported in this column for Ms. Costin reflects the grant date fair value of \$8.73 for her RSUs, computed in accordance with FASB ASC Topic 718, calculated based on the Company's most recent Section 409A valuation available prior to the grant date.